Skip to main content

 Conceptually, they are like a deeper level of headers; HTML headers only allow for 6 levels (h1h6), and this is not always enough, especially if one wants to summarize each paragraph.
 (For example, if this were not a list item, the phrase “margin notes” would be an acceptable margin note.)
 So our span.marginnote class allows taking a 1–3 word phrase (longer typically looks unnatural), and setting it in the left margin or leaving it inline and italicized.

-If a section has only 1 paragraph, a margin note should not be used, because the section header should already cover it.
+If a section has only 1 paragraph (even if it is a long complex paragraph), a margin note should not be used, because the section header should already cover it.

 • Math:

-• inline equations can often be written using pure HTML/Unicode/CSS: many math variables are defined in Unicode
+• HTML inline math: inline equations are written using pure HTML/Unicode/CSS: many math glyphs are already available in Unicode

 • Ordinals: the extension (eg. ‘th’, ‘nd’) is superscripted (not “1st” but 1<sup>st</sup> or 1^st^)